NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

 made up of statements.
 A statement is a line of code that performs a basic operation.

-A class is a collection of methods.The name of the class has to match the name of the  le it is in, so this class has to be in a  le named Hello.java.
+A class is a collection of methods.The name of the class has to match the name of the  file it is in, so this class has to be in a  le named Hello.java.

 ```java